top of page

 Start by checking if there are any technical issues with your website.
 Make sure your website is accessible, loads quickly, and is mobile-friendly.

-Issues like broken links, server errors, or outdated plugins can negatively impact your site's visibility and user experience.
+Issues like broken links, server errors, or outdated plugins can negatively impact your site's visibility and user experience (UX).
 Make sure a thorough technical SEO audit is conducted.

 Causes for Drops in Organic Search Traffic: